vijinho/tweets-cli/README.md

 ## Features

 - It can be used to generate 'grailbird' javascript files which are compatible with the default twitter archive viewer application, of which I have written an experimental updated version called [tweets-gb](https://github.com/vijinho/tweets-gb) where the generated files can be dropped-in and optionally linked via a **file:///** URL to the physical file on disk when browsed off-line, locally and in a web browser.
+- Exported grailbird data can be viewed in [@vijinho/tweets-gb](https://github.com/vijinho/tweets-gb)
 - It can also import grailbird files, join them, and optionally merge into existing tweets.js data.
 - It can unshorten all short-links and resolve all links fully (saving the results to *urls.json* for re-use on successive runs (it's a time-consuming process to check-links which can take hours!).
 This can be used with the **--offline** option to speed-up subsequent processing further.
 Media entity attributes will be updated to reflect changes.
 - Option **local** will check subfolders for content and add file and path information into the tweet under new attributes (videos, images, files).
 Also these local files will be swapped-in for the remote-ones for viewing off-line and loading faster.